 4. From there, click on Proceed to checkout.
 You can then either create an account or select on "click here to login".

 5. When you have logged in, or completed your details, make sure to tick the terms and conditions box after you have read the terms and conditions.
 Then click on the PayPal button to take you to PayPal to make your payment.
+Alternative payment options are SnapScan or PayFast if you are using ZAR as your currency.
+USD payments are only accepted through PayPal.

 6. PayPal will take your payment and return you to Lavender Quilting Farm, straight to the download page.